KidPudel/go-lookup/packages_imports_exports.md

 # Packages
 Go program is made up of packages, so every collection of source code in the same directory is a package therefore you must at the top of the file include `package name`.

-Program starts with main package, so entry point of the app is going to be whaterver file you've specifield as `package main`.
+Program always starts with main package **at the root file**, so entry point of the app is going to be whaterver file you've specifield with `package main` and as `main` function (as always).

 ## nested packages
 Logically if we have package `rand` for random that is LOGICALLY nested inside of a `math` folder, if we want to access it in our main package, we'll import it like